Somebody sent me a note, said you better look at that because that's not what happened.

 Or the mating call of the Australian rabbit bat, one of the two.

-If anybody is stuck in the 90s, ladies and gentlemen, it is Mrs. Clinton, and that is another reason why I think that the Democrats are ripe because they're the ones stuck in the Clintons are wedded, they are locked to the 90s.
+And that is another reason why I think that the Democrats are ripe because they're the ones stuck in the Clintons are wedded.

-By that I mean the techniques they used to defeat their political enemies.
+By that, I mean the techniques they used to defeat their political enemies.

 That's where they still are.